Nodejs-Colorado/node-form-refresh/readme.md

 Welcome.
 Using Node, Express, and Mongoose, let's create an interactive form.

 > Before you start, make sure you have [Node](http://nodejs.org/download/) installed for your specific operating system.
-This tutorial also uses Expression version 4.2.0.
+This tutorial also uses Express version 4.2.0.

 ## Setup